Adult contemporary music: Adult album alternative

 The Adult album alternative (triple-A or AAA) format generally features a diverse playlist of music that appeals to an adult audience, with a focus on emerging songs and artists, and often featuring songs that were not released as singles.
 The exact composition of a triple-A station's playlist can vary, with alternative rock, indie rock, and indie pop commonly used as core genres, and some stations featuring more uncommon genres such as alternative country, Americana, blues, folk music, and world music.
 NPR observed in 2018 that roughly half of all triple-A stations in the U.S. were non-commercial stations.
 With the wide variety of music that is serviced to the format, adult album alternative charts have often served as a feeder for other adult contemporary formats, especially hot AC, and have been credited for breaking acts such as Dave Matthews Band and Lorde.

+Classic adult contemporary

+Classic adult contemporary (Classic AC or Adult Hits) airs a mix of Oldies and Classic Hits including newer classic hits, most songs are from the 1970s, 1980s and 1990s, with a few 1960s and 2000s titles, including genres like Soft Rock, Pop, R&B, Soul, Folk Rock, Disco and Rock and Roll, including artists like Fleetwood Mac, Eagles, Michael Jackson, Billy Joel, Bee Gees, Bon Jovi, Mariah Carey and Whitney Houston.
+The format usually excludes 1950s, pre Rock and roll, early 1960s and Rockabilly since most oldies stations would not play any 1950s or 1960s rockabilly unless if Roy Orbison's "Oh, Pretty Woman" and Stray Cats' "Rock This Town" was played.
+WBFX tweaked to classic hits on April 1, 2026, airing 1970s and 1980s music, and a few 1960s, 1990s and early 2000s excluding the pre-recorded 1970s hits, some songs also included Charlie Daniels Band's "The Devil Went Down to Georgia", Hootie & the Blowfish's "Only Wanna Be with You", Matchbox 20's "Push", and Semisonic's "Closing Time".